Christy386/telegram-bot-medi/README.md

 ## 🧐 About <a name = "about"></a>

 This is a Telegram bot developed in Node.js that reads QR Codes from images and performs actions on a production line management system.
-The bot is integrated with a SQLite database to register logs and administrative users.
+The bot is integrated with a SQLite and MySQL database to register logs and read the product state on the production line.

+## Instalation <a name="Instalation"></a>

 ## 🎈 Telegram Bot Service <a name="Telegram-Bot-Service"></a>